Labonnya/Theory-of-Computing/README.md

 In summary, this C++ code demonstrates how to convert an NFA to its equivalent DFA using the ε-closure concept to determine the transitions for the DFA states.
 The code efficiently handles the conversion process and provides a concise representation of the resulting DFA transitions.

-# Title: Context-Free Grammar String Acceptance
+# Context-Free Grammar String Acceptance

 Description:
 This C++ program demonstrates how to check if a given string is accepted by a context-free grammar (CFG).
 A context-free grammar consists of a set of production rules, and this program defines a specific CFG to accept certain patterns of strings.